 Why it is important

 Following social norms is not necessarily a bad thing—in fact, having shared norms is important to promote a sense of social cohesion between members of a society or culture.
 That said, following social norms can sometimes hold us back if it makes us afraid to stand out, and they can blind us to the variety of opinions and attitudes that people actually hold.

 Norms can be exploited

 Our habit of adhering to certain social norms is easily taken advantage of by people trying to persuade us to act in a certain way—especially people looking to sell us something.
-The “door-in-the-face” technique is one example of a sales tactic that capitalizes on social norms, in this case the norm of reciprocity.
-This technique involves starting off by asking somebody for an extreme favor, and then, when that favor is refused, following it up with a much smaller one.
-For example, in one study, researchers approached people and asked them if they’d be willing to commit to two years of volunteering at a juvenile detention center.
-After they were turned down, they pulled back and asked people if they’d instead consider committing to a single volunteer session.7
+The “door-in-the-face” technique is one example of a sales tactic that capitalizes on social norms, such as the norm of reciprocity.
+This technique involves starting off by asking somebody for an extreme favor, and then following it up with a much smaller one when that favor is refused.
+For example, in one study, researchers asked people if they’d be willing to commit to two years of volunteering at a juvenile detention center.
+After being turned down, they pulled back and asked people if they’d instead consider committing to a single volunteer session.7

 People are more likely to agree to the second request because they feel like the other party has made a concession for them, and they are inclined to reciprocate.
 Of course, when salespeople use this trick, they haven’t actually conceded anything; this was the plan all along.
-Being aware of the role of social norms in marketing can help to avoid being suckered using strategies like the door-in-the-face technique.
+Awareness of social norms' role in marketing can help avoid being suckered using strategies like the door-in-the-face technique.